TeCOS-NIT-Trichy/painitte/README.md

 - Now you will have a local repo of this project saved in your system.

-- Open the project in VS Code (or your preffered IDE).
+- Open the project in VS Code (or your preferred IDE).

 - Run `npm install` or `npm i` to install all the neccessary dependencies for the project.